httpie/fractional-indexing-python/README.md

 Fractional indexing is a technique to create an ordering that can be used for [Realtime Editing of Ordered Sequences](https://www.figma.com/blog/realtime-editing-of-ordered-sequences/).

 This implementation includes variable-length integers, and the prepend/append optimization described in David's article.

-This should be byte-for-byte compatible with [rocicorp/fractional-indexing](https://github.com/rocicorp/fractional-indexing) (JavaScript) and [rocicorp/fracdex](https://github.com/rocicorp/fracdex) (Go).

 ## Installation